What You Need to Know About Requesting Medical RecordsSchedule a Free Consultation

 - Never consent to allow the insurance company to obtain your medical records.
 You should always obtain the records yourself or authorize your lawyer to do so for you.

-- Always review your records in consultation with your personal injury attorney to make sure they are correct before sending them to the insurance adjuster.
+- Always review your records in consultation with your personal injury attorney to ensure they are correct before sending them to the insurance adjuster.

-- Never send old or irrelevant medical records to an insurance company, as they will simply use them as a way of trying to deny your claim.
+- Never send old or irrelevant medical records to an insurance company.
+They will use them to try to deny your claim.

 Always remember that your medical records contain valuable data and that you should know your rights and take steps to protect yourself.